 If you are sending a float or an integer you need to access the message content with message.content instead of only message.

-! if you want to recieve a float or an int, you must msg.content
+! if you want to recieve a float or an int, you must msg.content msg.content: returns the message content string, int, float, ...

 Returns a message object: